fanbu1995/fanbu1995.github.io/aboutme.md

 ## Invited Talks, Presentations, and Tutorials

-* (Planned) September 2019, invited talk at the 2019 New Englangd Symposium on Statistics in Sports (NESSIS).
+* September 2019, invited talk at the 2019 New Englangd Symposium on Statistics in Sports (NESSIS).

 * April 2019, poster presentation at the 22nd International Conference on Artificial Intelligence and Statistics (AiStats 2019).